Skjoldrun/Skjoldrun.github.io/docs/wpf/dependency-injection-wpf.md

 The first registration is the implementation of the type to register.
 Its the View in this case, but it could also be the typical interface and implementation combination, like `services.AddTransient<TInterface, TImplementation>();` (*This would need another method signature*).
 The second registration with the code `Func<TForm>>(x => () => x.GetService<TForm>()!)` is a delegate to be called and executed by the factory to get the registered instance of the generic type.
-The third registration is the abstract factory itself, to be passed in a class which needs to instanciate the dependency, the view in this case.
+The third registration is the abstract factory itself, to be passed in a class which needs to instantiate the dependency, the view in this case.

 Man, this is somehow complex ... 🤯